 In general, it can take anywhere from a few weeks to several months to complete a buyout of a house, depending on the specific circumstances.
 If both parties agree on the value of the property, financing, and legal requirements, the process can be relatively quick.

 But if there are disagreements regarding the value of the property or getting the money together for the buyout, the process can be delayed.
 Additionally, legal requirements and paperwork can also prolong the process.

 If you want to buy somebody out of their share of a house, you don’t want to pay too much.
 You need to determine their share of the equity.
 In the case of a divorce, you won’t know your respective shares of the equity until a financial settlement is finalized, but you can take steps to estimate what it will cost to buy the other person out.
 Follow these steps.

 The first step is to get your home appraised by a professional.
-You can agree to split the cost of an appraiser (which can be up to $400) or one of you can pay for it in full.
+You can agree to split the cost of an appraisal (which can be up to $400) or one of you can pay for it in full.
 An appraiser will give you an accurate assessment of your home’s fair market value, which will serve as the foundation for calculating how much equity you each have.

 Once you’ve determined the value of your home, subtract what you owe on the mortgage to determine how much equity each of you probably has.

 So, imagine your property appraises for $600,000.
 You owe $200,000 on the mortgage still. $600,000 - $200,000 = $400,000 of equity for both spouses.
 That’s $200,000 in equity for each spouse.

 Finally, to determine how much you must pay to buy out the house, add your partner’s equity to the amount still owed on the mortgage.
 (Remember, if you’re buying that person out, you’re taking on the whole mortgage amount.)

 So, using the previous example, you would need $400,000 ($200,000 remaining mortgage balance + $200,000 to buy out the partner’s equity) to buy out the house.